-The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
+The accompanying financial statements have been prepared in accordance with generally accepted accounting principles ("GAAP").
 Any reference in these notes to applicable guidance is meant to refer to GAAP as found in the Accounting Standards Codification ("ASC") and Accounting Standards Updates ("ASU") promulgated by the Financial Accounting Standards Board ("FASB").